dashevo/dpp-spec/README.md

 The included meta-schemas allow for creation of conforming schemas (called DPP-schemas) which are used to define fields in a Dash Platform application.

+## Contracts and Objects

+Define and describe both contracts and objects

+## State

+## State Transitions

+Broken into headers and packets

+### ST Headers

+See hashing & serialization section, will be CBOR serialized and hashed via double-sha256, then added to the blockchain via the DIPx special transaction type as a payload.

+### ST Packets

+Will not be added to the blockchain, but a hash of the serialized packet will be in the ST header (which is included in the blockchain).
+ST Packets are intended to be stored on masternodes via some storage service such as DashDrive (which is out of the scope of this spec).

 ## Hashing and Serialization

 Objects are hashed using double-sha256.
 All objects to be hashed must use CBOR